-Bristol Energy is a small gas and electric provider supplying the national domestic and business market.
-It is the first energy company to be entirely owned by a city council, meaning there are no stakeholders or investors.
+Bristol Energy is a small gas and electricity provider supplying the national domestic and business market.
+It was the first energy company to be entirely owned by a city council but was sold in 2020 after big losses.

 It began trading in 2016.
-In September 2020, Bristol Energy's domestic customer-base and brand were sold to .
-It plans to keep the brand and your tariffs, terms and conditions and how you contact Bristol Energy aren't changing.
+In September 2020, Bristol Energy's domestic customer base and brand were sold to Together Energy.
+It has kept the brand, and your tariffs, terms and conditions and how you contact Bristol Energy haven't changed.

 Bristol Energy customer score

-Bristol Energy was ranked joint 9th out of 35 energy firms rated by 8,355 members of the public in the annual Which? energy supplier satisfaction survey.
+Bristol Energy was ranked 16th out of 25 energy firms rated by 7,460 members of the public in the annual Which? energy supplier satisfaction survey.